Gunnar703/stone-bss/README.md

 # Stone's Blind Source Separation Algorithm

-Simple (and I mean simple - it's just one file with a single class) implementation of Stone's BSS algorithm.
+Simple implementation of Stone's BSS algorithm.
 Heavily inspired by Dr. Stone's [MATLAB Implementation](https://jamesstone.sites.sheffield.ac.uk/code).

 # Usage
 Instantiate the `StoneBSS` class and pass the relevant hyperparameters.
 Then, call the `.fit()` method with the mixed signals as an argument.
 The `StoneBSS` instance can then be called like a function to unmix a given signal.
 Example usage can be found in `stone_bss.py`